seamplex/feenox/examples/mechanical.markdown

 Let us solve a plane-strain square fixed on the left, with an horizontal traction on the right and free on the other two sides.
-The Young modulus depends on the temperature $E(T)$ as given in the ASME II part D tables of material properties, interpolated using a [monotonic cubic scheme].
+The Young modulus depends on the temperature $`E(T)`$ as given in the ASME II part D tables of material properties, interpolated using a [monotonic cubic scheme].

 Actually, this example shows three cases: